ecazelles/2017-GPCA-vs-LogPCA-Wasserstein/README.md

  Content :

- test_GPCA_vs_logPCA.m : main script to launch the computation.
+ test_GPCA_vs_logPCA.m : main script to launch the computation for Gaussian data.
 Display the figures :

      1- Gaussian data
      2- True Wasserstein barycenter of the data